Living with Type 2 Diabetes – My Journey

 My Personal Journey of Living with Type 2 Diabetes

-My introduction to the world of being a type 2 diabetic was when I was informed of the diagnosis shortly before the holiday season in 2015.
+My introduction to the world of being a Type 2 Diabetic with my diagnosis shortly before the holiday season in 2015.
 I now know that I was likely undiagnosed for a long time.
 Looking back, there were multiple signs of insulin resistance years prior, but at the time I was unaware.

 At the time of diagnosis, I had dangerously high blood glucose levels.
 I had few recognizable symptoms, but my blood test showed very high blood sugar levels.
 My immediate response was to ask the doctor what lifestyle changes I could make to manage the situation as much as possible with as little medication as possible.
-He agreed to give me two weeks to show him if I could make some progress toward controlling things.

-My instructions at the time from the doctor were to lower my carbs to less than 100 gm per day, to avoid all sugars, natural or added, especially in any liquid form, and to steer clear of all types of processed carbs.
-And to test my blood glucose levels once a day, alternating between fasting in the morning and before bedtime.
+My instructions from the doctor at the time were to lower my carbs to less than 100 grams per day.
+He instructed me to avoid all sugars, natural or added, especially in any liquid form.
+And to steer clear of all types of processed carbs.
+He also instructed me to check my blood glucose once a day, alternating between morning and night.

 Research, Experiment, and Research Some More

 I worked through my two weeks of experimenting, keeping the doctor’s office informed of what my blood sugar levels were running.
-At the end of the two weeks, I had made significant progress, but we agreed that I would go on medication at least for the short term.
+At the end of the two weeks, I did make progress, but still needed to start a low dose of medication for a short time.

 We scheduled a follow-up appointment for three months later.
 And in the meantime, I received nearly 300 test strips as a gift.
-Time to try out the “eating to the meter” method and learn what my body was reacting to!
+It was now time to try out the “eating to the meter” method and learn how my body was reacting to different foods and activities.

-At the three month appointment, there had been a significant improvement in my glucose numbers and my A1C.
+At the three-month appointment, there had been a significant improvement in my glucose numbers and my A1C.
 The doctor commented, “I wish half of my patients would listen half this well and put in half this much effort”.
-He was very pleased with my progress.
+He was very pleased with my progress and so was I.

 At that same appointment, I asked the doctor if he had any problem with me cutting my carbs further.
-With what I had been reading, I planned to cut them down to about 50 to 70 gm per day.
+With what I had been reading, I planned to cut them down to about 50 to 70 grams per day.
 His only response was, “my only concern is whether you can maintain that level”.
 I told him I would not know unless I tried it.

 In the following three months, I worked on keeping my grams of carbs under 70.
 I continued to research.
 I continued to notice the discrepancies between the different recommendations for what patients with diabetes should or should not eat.
 I continued to increase my regular physical activity.
 And I continued to do what was working for me.

 At the end of six months, my A1C was at a level considered acceptable by the American Diabetes Association.
-Considering I had started at twice that amount initially, this was significant progress.
-I had ultimately settled in at staying somewhere between 35 and 50 gm of carbohydrates a day and following a low-carb, higher fat, and higher protein diet (which was further adjusted after a few years).
-Also, by the six-month point, my weight moved into an acceptable range.
+Considering I had started at twice that level initially, this was significant progress.
+I had ultimately settled in at staying somewhere between 35 and 50 grams of carbohydrates a day and following a low-carb, higher fat, and higher protein diet (which was further adjusted after a few years).
+Also, by the six-month point, a healthy weight was achieved.